kumarbhotme/kumar.bhot.me/_posts/2024-10-05-nextjs-with-expressjs-and-graphql.md

 - UI component library (maybe Adobe Spectrum)

 But all that would be much easier than the challenges above with combining Next.js, Express.js, GraphQL and setting up a clean file/folder structure for the Predeect monolith.

+### Concluding summary:

+In this post, I shared my journey of integrating Next.js with Express.js and GraphQL, facing obstacles with serverless limitations and routing mismatches.
+The biggest challenges were balancing server-side logic while maintaining serverless compatibility and separation of frontend/backend source code while keeping the Next.js conventions.
+Moving forward, improving SSR and handling more complex GraphQL queries will likely pose additional hurdles, but hopefully, this setup would provide a flexible foundation for further scaling.